 In determining that you are comparing like-for-like cremation costs from a funeral home price list, or when speaking over the phone, ensure you establish the cremation package they are offering you is the same.

 Establish exactly what kind of cremation you require

-A cremation can also be conducted when no services are required, and a very simple, no-fuss disposition is desired.
-Today, many folks are choosing to opt for a very “simple” cremation and then performing their own memorial or life celebration service at a later date.
-With, or without, the cremated remains present.
+Cremation can also be conducted when no services are required and a very simple, no-fuss disposition is desired.
+Today, many folks are choosing to opt for a very “simple” cremation and then perform their own memorial or life celebration service at a later date.
+With or without the cremated remains present.

 A simple cardboard container is generally charged at anything between $50 and $400.
 Some cremation providers include this in their direct cremation price, but others do not, so be sure to check.